-The Board of Directors currently consists of nine members.
-As previously announced by the Company, Gilbert M. Meyer, a current director, has decided to retire at the end of his current term.
-The Board of Directors has nominated for election the other eight current directors.
-Accordingly, eight nominees will stand for election at the Annual Meeting and if elected will serve until the 2011 Annual Meeting of Stockholders and until their successors are elected and qualify.
-The following individuals have been nominated by the Board of Directors to serve as directors: Bryce Blair, Bruce A. Choate, John J. Healy, Jr., Timothy J. Naughton, Lance R. Primis, Peter S. Rummell, H. Jay Sarles, and W. Edward Walter (each a "Nominee" and collectively the "Nominees").
+The Board of Directors currently consists of eight members.
+The Board of Directors has nominated for election all eight current directors.
+Accordingly, eight nominees will stand for election at the Annual Meeting and if elected will serve until the 2012 Annual Meeting of Stockholders and until their successors are elected and qualify.
+The following individuals have been nominated by the Board of Directors to serve as directors: Bryce Blair, Bruce A. Choate, John J. Healy, Jr., Timothy J. Naughton, Lance R. Primis, Peter S. Rummell, H. Jay Sarles, and W. Edward Walter (each, a "Nominee" and, collectively, the "Nominees").
 Each of the Nominees is currently a member of the Company's Board of Directors.
 The Board of Directors anticipates that each of the Nominees, if elected, will serve as a director.
 However, if any person nominated by the Board of Directors is unable to serve or for good cause will not serve, the proxies will be voted for the election of such other person as the Board of Directors may recommend.
 You may not vote for more than eight directors at the Annual Meeting.